victorliu-sq/PaperWriting/FlashSMP.md

 ```
-3: Preprocessing Time:
+Preprocessing Time:
 3: GS:
-3: Copy PrefLists into GPU spends 178.726 ms GS Init RankMatrixW  in parallel on GPU spends 26.0252 ms
+3: GS Copy PrefLists into GPU spends 244.266 ms
+3: GS Init RankMatrixW  in parallel on GPU spends 38.3948 ms
-3: Copy back RankMatrixW to CPU spends 463.883 ms Total GS preprocessing time is 668.633 ms
+3: GS Copy back RankMatrixW to CPU spends 496.281 ms
+3: Total GS preprocessing time is 778.942 ms
+3: GS init other data structures require 0.772992 ms
+3: number of iterations: 799895259

 3: PGS:
-3: Copy PrefLists into GPU spends 177.888 ms GS Init RankMatrixW  in parallel on GPU spends 23.5793 ms
+3: GS Copy PrefLists into GPU spends 243.801 ms
+3: GS Init RankMatrixW  in parallel on GPU spends 38.4143 ms
-3: Copy back RankMatrixW to CPU spends 441.174 ms Total GS preprocessing time is 642.641 ms
+3: GS Copy back RankMatrixW to CPU spends 496.358 ms
+3: Total GS preprocessing time is 778.574 ms
+3: GS init other data structures require 0.816043 ms
+3: StartGSParallel
+3: Time to emplace all threads is 2.065421

 3: MW:
-3: Copy PrefLists into GPU spends 177.899 ms
+3: MW Copy PrefLists into GPU spends 244.354 ms
-3: MW Init RankMatrixW  in parallel on GPU spends 23.5782 ms
+3: MW Init RankMatrixW  in parallel on GPU spends 38.4099 ms
-3: Copy back RankMatrixW to CPU spends 461.859 ms
+3: Copy back RankMatrixW to CPU spends 496.284 ms
-3: Total MW preprocessing time is 663.337 ms
+3: Total MW preprocessing time is 779.049 ms

 3: PMW on CPU:
-3: Copy PrefLists into GPU spends 177.471 ms
+3: MW Copy PrefLists into GPU spends 244.63 ms
-3: MW Init RankMatrixW  in parallel on GPU spends 23.5467 ms
+3: MW Init RankMatrixW  in parallel on GPU spends 38.4003 ms
-3: Copy back RankMatrixW to CPU spends 441.932 ms
+3: Copy back RankMatrixW to CPU spends 496.768 ms
-3: Total MW preprocessing time is 642.95 ms
+3: Total MW preprocessing time is 779.799 ms
-3: Time to emplace all threads is 0.283975
+3: Time to emplace all threads is 2.034213

 3: PMW on GPU:
-3: Copy PrefLists into GPU spends 356.753 ms
+3: MW Copy PrefLists into GPU spends 484.348 ms
-3: MW Init RankMatrixW  in parallel on GPU spends 23.5021 ms
+3: MW Init RankMatrixW  in parallel on GPU spends 38.3929 ms
-3: Copy back RankMatrixW to CPU spends 5e-05 ms
+3: Copy back RankMatrixW to CPU spends 0 ms
-3: Total MW preprocessing time is 380.255 ms
+3: Total MW preprocessing time is 522.74 ms

-3: LA:
-3: Copy PrefLists into GPU spends 357.173 ms
-3: LA Init PRMatrices in parallel on GPU spends 219.822 ms
-3: Copy back PRMatrices to CPU spends 2279.36 ms Total LA preprocessing time is 2856.36 ms

-3: PLA on CPU:
-3: Copy PrefLists into GPU spends 353.778 ms
-3: LA Init PRMatrices in parallel on GPU spends 219.624 ms
-3: Copy back PRMatrices to CPU spends 2181.87 ms Total LA preprocessing time is 2755.27 ms

-3: PLA on GPU:
-3: Copy PrefLists into GPU spends 355.222 ms
-3: LA Init PRMatrices in parallel on GPU spends 219.765 ms
-3: Total LA preprocessing time is 574.987 ms

-3: PLA on GPU w/ CAS:
-3: Copy PrefLists into GPU spends 356.856 ms
-3: LA Init PRMatrices in parallel on GPU spends 219.811 ms
-3: Total LA preprocessing time is 576.668 ms

 3: Bamboo:
+3: Start to Init LAZ
-3: Copy PrefLists into GPU spends 355.697 ms
+3: LA Copy PrefLists into GPU spends 483.673 ms
+3: LA Init RankMatrix takes 81.4252
+3: LA Init PRMatrix takes 27.1967
-3: LA Init PRMatrices in parallel on GPU spends 219.801 ms
+3: LA Init PRMatrices in parallel on GPU spends 108.641 ms
-3: Total LA preprocessing time is 575.497 ms
+3: Total LA preprocessing time is 592.315 ms
+3: Run CheckerKernel on Device 1
+3: After 2661 iterations and 120.784 ms , only 1 woman are unmarried
+3: LAHybrid GPU is done
+3: Thread GPU is done

 3: Exeuction Time:
-3: GS time is: 23496.460938
+3: GS time is: 62830.906250
-3:  MW time is: 18131.132812
+3:  MW time is: 64503.496094
-3:  LA time is: 3193.474365
-3: PGS on CPU time is: 5230.739258
+3:  PGS on CPU time is: 13864.692383
-3:  PMW on CPU time is: 4161.291992
+3:  PMW on CPU time is: 15514.514648
-3:  PMW on GPU time is: 79.512733
+3:  PMW on GPU time is: 232.835007
-3:  PLA on CPU time is: 903.444824
-3:  PLA on GPU w/ CAS time is: 63.458366
-3:  PLA on GPU time is: 50.159264
-3:  Bamboo time is: 46.585423
+3:  Bamboo time is: 123.144867

 ```